gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Get-AipServiceDocumentLog.md

 PS C:\>$documentLogs | Export-Csv 'C:\Temp\DocumentLog.csv' -NoTypeInformation
 ```

-The first command gets the protection information about the tracked documents for a user who has the email address of "test@contoso.com" and that user is the Information Protection service issuer or Information Protection service owner for the document, or the document was configured to grant access to that user.
+The first command gets the protection information about the tracked documents for a user who has the email address of "test@contoso.com" and that user is the Rights Management issuer or Rights Management owner for the document, or the document was configured to grant access to that user.
 The information is saved in a variable.

 The second command then uses the [Export-Csv](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/export-csv?view=powershell-4.0) cmdlet to convert the protection information into .csv format, and saves it to the C:\Temp\DocumentLog.csv file.